 White-eyed conures are striking birds that make excellent pets for the right people.
 They are highly intelligent and curious parrots, making them eager to explore and prone to getting into trouble when left unsupervised.
 When properly cared for, however, white-eyed conure owners report these birds are exceedingly loving and entertaining.

-A single bird needs a cage of ample size, at least 24 x 24 inches in footprint, and at least 36 inches high.
+A single bird needs a cage of ample size, at least 24 inches by 24 inches in footprint, and at least 36 inches high.
 Equip the cage with sturdy perches and toys.
 Outside the cage, make sure there some kind of playpen where the bird can explore and exercise while flying about the house.
 In the wild, these birds fly long distances while foraging with other birds, so they need space and opportunity to fulfill this natural instinct when kept as pets.

 Feeding the White-Eyed Conure

 Like all parrots, white-eyed conures do best on a diet consisting of fresh fruits and vegetables and supplemented with a high-quality commercial pelleted diet.
-A small amount of seed can be offered as for treats, but make sure that your white-eyed conure doesn't get too many seeds in its diet.
+A small amount of seed can be offered for treats but make sure that your white-eyed conure doesn't get too many seeds in its diet.
 These birds have a reputation for getting "addicted" to fattening seeds such as sunflower and safflower, and may then refuse to eat anything else.
 Pay close attention to your conure's diet to ensure a healthy and happy pet.

 Offering a regular supply of branches with flowers and buds will provide extra nutrition and satisfy the bird's urge to chew and gnaw.